omarkj/foss/README.md

 [SNI](https://en.wikipedia.org/wiki/Server_Name_Indication) to route
 connections to the correct endpoint.

-The routing logic is kept pluggable, this is so this router can be built into a larger system.
-It comes with a simple routing logic built in, but it is not meant to be used in any production-grade systems.
+The routing logic is kept pluggable this is so this router can be built into a larger system.

-Keep in mind this server does *not* do TLS termination, that's left to the backend server.
+This server does *not* do TLS termination, that's left to the backend server thus providing end-to-end TLS.

 ## Dependencies
 This server uses [`ranch`](https://github.com/extend/ranch) and